 | Culture Values | Ship-Fast, Eng-Driven, Learning, Product Impact, Equity |

 The numbers tell a striking story.
-A 4.7 overall rating alongside a 3.3 WLB score is the widest gap between "employees love working here" and "employees work really hard" in our entire database.
+A ~4.6–4.7 overall rating alongside a low-3s WLB score is among the widest gaps between "employees love working here" and "employees work really hard" in our database.
 It's the hallmark of a company where the mission, the product, and the pace of impact are compelling enough that people willingly trade personal time for the experience.
+(Glassdoor's published WLB score for Perplexity has bounced between 3.3 and 3.9 across recent snapshots, so treat the exact number as directional, not precise.)

 What Makes Perplexity's Culture Different

 Most AI companies score high on Glassdoor either because they offer great work-life balance (like Linear at 4.6 overall, 4.4 WLB) or because their mission is inspiring enough to offset moderate intensity (like Anthropic at 4.4 overall, 3.7 WLB).
-Perplexity is a different animal: employees rate it the highest overall despite explicitly acknowledging that the work-life balance is poor.
+Perplexity is a different animal: employees rate it in the 4.6–4.7 range overall despite explicitly acknowledging that work-life balance is uneven.

 That paradox only makes sense when you understand the culture.
 Perplexity is an engineering-driven company that runs like a ship-fast startup.
-The team is small relative to the product's reach, which means enormous per-engineer impact.
+The team is still small relative to the product's reach — even at 1,200+ employees, the impact per engineer is significant.
 Features go from idea to production in days, not quarters.
 When you push code at Perplexity, millions of people use it that same week.
 For a certain type of engineer, that feedback loop is addictive.

-CEO Aravind Srinivas is deeply technical and highly accessible — a 95% CEO approval rating reflects someone who leads from the front, not from a corner office.
+CEO Aravind Srinivas is deeply technical and highly accessible.
 Multiple reviewers describe a flat, meritocratic environment where the best idea wins, regardless of who proposes it.
 There is very little corporate politics.
 There is a lot of building.

-The flip side is that "ship fast" as a cultural value, when combined with a mission as ambitious as challenging Google Search, produces intensity that doesn't cycle.
+The flip side is that "ship fast" as a cultural value, when combined with a mission as ambitious as challenging Google Search, produces intensity that doesn't really cycle.
 This isn't a company where sprints are followed by recovery weeks.
 The pace is constant, and the expectation is that you match it.
+We've held back from publishing a specific CEO approval percentage here after the Glassdoor inflation incident earlier in 2026 — the trust signal is real, but the exact number bounces enough that we'd rather not anchor readers on a precise figure.

 Glassdoor Ratings Breakdown